 This course is an introduction to basics of probability, statistics, and inductive reasoning.
 The aim is to teach students how to understand and interpret statistical information in order to successfully utilize it in everyday reasoning.

 2120 Asian Philosophies

-2367 Contemporary Social and Moral Problems n the U.S.
+2367 Social and Moral Problems in the U.S.

 An intensive writing course concentrating on the analysis and evaluation of philosophical argumentation concerning contemporary social and moral problems about race, gender, class, and ethnicity.
 Does not count on a philosophy major or minor program.

 Prereq: English 1110 or 1110.02 or equiv; and soph standing or above.
 Not open to students with credit for 367.
 GE writing and comm course: level 2 and diversity soc div in the US course.

 Introduction to major philosophical issues in the arts; examination of artistic intention, representation v. abstraction, the grounds and objectives of art criticism, the import of cultural differences and their application to specific works of art.

 Prereq: Not open to students with credit for 240 or 240H.
 GE VPA course.

 Instructor: Brian McLean